• Skip to main content

 Hallux Rigidus for the FRCSOrth

 Courtesy: Baljinder Dhinsa, FRCS Tr and Orth, Kent, UK Definition Hallux rigidus is a painful degenerative condition of the first metatarsophalangeal (MTP) joint.
-Characterized by: Restricted range of motion, especially dorsiflexion Periarticular osteophyte formation Progressive degenerative arthritis of the first MTP joint First described in 1887.
-Other related terms: Hallux limitus Dorsal bunion Metatarsus primus […]
+Key Features Restricted range of motion (especially dorsiflexion) Periarticular osteophyte formation Progressive degenerative arthritis Terminology Hallux limitus Dorsal bunion Metatarsus primus elevatus Hallux rigidus is preferred as it reflects global joint stiffness […]

 Paediatric Flatfeet and Claw toes